openaps/docs/Building-a-system/building.md

 This section describes how to go from using the openaps tools in isolation to building your own OpenAPS implementation.
 For a number or reasons, this document can neither provide explicit instructions on how to construct a functional artificial pancreas nor recommend that you use the openaps tools for dosing insulin.
 What can be provided is an approach that can help guide this transition through a series of phases.

 In each phase, I'm looking to accomplish a set of goals as well as gain some further abilities to contribute back to the OpenAPS community.
-For me, there are five phases, which I annoyingly indexed to zero and then switched to Roman numerals:
+For me, there are five phases:

+* Phase 0: Initial Setup
+* Phase 1: Data Collection
+* Phase 2: Recommendation Engine
+* Phase 3: Closing the Loop
+* Phase 4: Getting Fancy

 ### Phase 0: Initial Setup